Tibberup Windmill: Description

 The octagonal windmill consists of a three-storey tower standing on a field stone-and-brick case and topped by an ogee cap.
 Both tower can cap are covered in shingles.
 The cap carries the four sails.
 The only part of the machinery that has survived is the upright shaft.

 Today

-Tibberup Windmill is today owned by Christina Elm Andersen and Søren Anker Nielsen.
+Tibberup Windmill is today owned by Heidi Busch Nielsen and Søren Anker Nielsen.